iNuBexX/MicroServicesProject/README.md

 # MicroServicesProject
-a project for the soc subject
+A project for the soc subject
 elaborated by :

 Ben Mansour Mahdi